limist/literate-programming-examples/README.md

 Prerequisites
 =============

-1. Install recent version of Emacs, 24.3+.
+1. Install a recent version of Emacs, 24.3+.
 2. Install both `org-mode` (older version should be included w/ Emacs 24+) and `clojure-mode`.
 Use Emacs ELPA as needed (it can also upgrade Emacs packages); you can invoke that from Emacs with